 These Ikat fabrics manufactured in Odisha are silk.
 They are woven by hand on a narrow loom in a labour-intensive process.
 Plain Ikat fabrics have different resist patterns thus it looks similar on both the sides of textile.
 There is no right and left sides to the cloth.

 The easiest method to create Ikat is dyeing the warp than the weft.
-As before attaching the warp strings to the loom they are arranged in bundle and they are individually tie-dyed so that the pattern is visible when the loom is set up.
+Before attaching the warp strings to the loom they are arranged in the bundle and they are individually tie-dyed so that the pattern is visible when the loom is set up.
 The tie-dyed warp threads are further loaded to the beam.
 This beam is placed in the loom and the yarns are knotted to the previous ones on the loom to begin the process of weaving.
-Thus by using the shuttle-pit loom or by using fly-shuttle loom sarees are weaved in different patterns.
+Thus by using the shuttle-pit loom or by using the fly-shuttle loom sarees are weaved in different patterns.